 |Actually, I have to say||To preface what you really think|

 |I must admit||To confess that something is true|

 |On the other hand||To introduce another point of view|

 This list is far from being exhaustive, yet it is quite a good start.

 Another suggestion for a Band 9 answer would be not only to use link words, but to avoid repeating them and certainly not to use only the simplest ones (like and, or, but, however, still).

-Make sure you vary your linkers and that they are appropriate in style, as some (like notwithstanding, hereby, therefore, correspondingly) are better used in writing and sound less natural in speaking.
+Make sure you vary your linking words and that they are appropriate in style, as some (like notwithstanding, hereby, therefore, correspondingly) are better used in writing and sound less natural in speaking.

 Now let’s have a look at the improved answer and the function of each linker in context.